Present and Future Generalization of Synthetic Image Detectors: Methods

 \subsection{Architecture}

-There are two popular architectural choices when building a synthetic image detector: training a direct classifier or using the features extracted from a pre-trained or fine-tuned model to discriminate samples.
-Both CNNs~\cite{ricker2022towards,zhu2024genimage,grommelt2024fake} and transformers (ViT encoder)~\cite{xu2023exposing, zhu2023gendet,ojha2023towards,cozzolino2024raising} have been considered to that end, both of them performing competitively.

-In this work we fix the architecture, to focus on the evolution, nature and practical use of generalization models.
-For our experimentation, we choose a ResNet\cite{he2016deep}, as this has shown competitive results~\cite{zhu2024genimage,grommelt2024fake,cazenavette2024fakeinversion}, and it's a relatively lightweight architecture.
-In particular, we follow the staircase design proposed in~\cite{lopez2023sr} with a ResNet-18 backbone (12.7M parameters), which feeds features extracted at different depths into an MLP (see Figure~\ref{fig:arch}).
+The two popular architectural choices for building a SID are training a direct classifier, or using the features extracted from a pre-trained model.
+Both CNNs~\cite{ricker2022towards,zhu2024genimage,grommelt2024fake} and ViTs~\cite{xu2023exposing, zhu2023gendet,ojha2023towards,cozzolino2024raising} have been considered for those purposes, both of them performing competitively.
+For our experimentation, we choose a ResNet~\cite{he2016deep} trained as a direct classifier, as this has shown competitive and robust results~\cite{zhu2024genimage,grommelt2024fake,cazenavette2024fakeinversion} while being a lightweight architecture, allowing evaluation at scale.
+The staircase design proposed in~\cite{lopez2023sr} is used (12.7M parameters), which feeds features extracted at different blocks into a multi-layer perceptron (see \appx~\ref{appendix-arch}).

-SID often relies on analyzing specific portions of an image rather than the entire composition.
-This approach is advantageous for several reasons.
-Firstly, not all parts of an image may be artificial, as they can be partially edited or altered through methods like inpainting.
-Secondly, its nature may be better identified in specific portions of the image as some regions might contain more telltale signs of manipulation than others.
-Finally, processing entire high-resolution images can be computationally intensive and time-consuming.

-To address these challenges, most detectors are trained on image patches.
-This introduces new variables in the detection process: the number of patches and their selection strategy, as well as the criterion to convert single-patch predictions to whole image ones.
-To determine our patch selection strategy, we conduct early experiments and find that patches which exhibit the highest contrast in their grey-level co-occurrence matrix (GLCM) produce slightly more performant models.
-Due to the size of our input images, we consider a maximum of five $224\times224$ patches.
-The predictions of these individual patches can then be aggregated according to the use case requirements (\eg maximizing the detection of false positives, or prioritizing false negatives instead).
-In particular, we select a voting mechanism and set a minimum amount of patches for an image to be considered synthetic.
-We will study the effect of the value of this threshold in~\S\ref{subsec:image_eval}.
+Detectors are commonly trained either on image patches or on downsampled images, as processing entire high-resolution images is computationally intensive and the most discriminating features are typically low-level.
+For each image, we select five 224$\times$224 patches exhibiting the highest contrast in their grey-level co-occurrence matrix~\cite{haralick1973textural}.
+These patches are individually processed through the network, producing per-patch predictions that must be aggregated to obtain image-level decisions.
+Various combination strategies and their impact on detection performance are studied in \S\ref{subsec:image_eval}.